treefishuk/treefishuk.github.io/_posts/2024-6-20-addressing-pain-points-of-cicd-for-databases-part-1.md

 title: Addressing pain points of CI/CD for Databases - Part 1
 ---

-Getting a CI/CD pipeline in place for web apps in Azure devops is easy peasy.
-Unfortuantly web apps often rely on these pesky things called "databases"... which are far less easy to get integrated and have multiple approaches of how to integrate them.
+Getting a CI/CD pipeline in place for web apps in Azure devops is easy-peasy.
+Unfortunately web apps often rely on these pesky things called "databases"... which are far less easy to get integrated and have multiple approaches of how to integrate them.

-I wen't through a bit of an ordeal setting up database deployments for the [churchee](https://churchee.com) solution I'm working on.
-If you're reading this hopefully the pain I experianced will save you some!
+I went through a bit of an ordeal setting up database deployments for the [churchee](https://churchee.com) solution I'm working on.
+If you're reading this hopefully the pain I experienced will save you some!

-I'm splitting all the stuff I came accross into two parts.
+I'm splitting all the stuff I came across into two parts.

-- **Part 1:** (this part) is going to cover the problems and solutions I came accross when working on the build pipeline.
+- **Part 1:** (this part) is going to cover the problems and solutions I came across when working on the build pipeline.
-- **Part 2** is going to cover the problems and solutions I came accross when working on the release pipeline.
+- **Part 2** is going to cover the problems and solutions I came across when working on the release pipeline.

 ## Chosen Approach